polysyllabic/chaos/docs/chaosConfigFiles.md

 When `input_file` is set, the template file is loaded first and then the main file is overlaid on top of it.
 Values defined in the main file take precedence over the template.
 For named arrays (`command`, `condition`, `sequence`, `modifier`, and `menu.layout`), entries with the same `name` are merged; entries only present in the template are inherited.
+For `menu.layout`, merged entries are also reordered so parent menu items are processed before any children that reference them.

 In `chaosconfig.toml`, `default_mod_list_path` defines the base URI used to resolve relative `mod_list` values.
 (The alias `default_mod_list_past` is also accepted for backward compatibility.)